kelleygunner/vantastickick/README.md

 Config is being loaded from Resources, but can be easily loaded from server that let us manage game experience without client update.
 For enterprise version I would suggest to implemet loadable config file assosiated with analytics groups for a/b tests.
-# Scenes and Memory structure
+# Scenes and Memory usage
 The project isn't too big, so no needs to have multiple scenes for managing memory.
 All objects are preloaded in the Main scene and there no new allocations and cleanings, it makes game not to lag while garbage collection.
 Except the instantiation of points when player